 The Cockapoo is one of the oldest designer dogs in the United States.
-The crossbreed between the American Cocker Spaniel and the toy Poodle was first bred back in the 90s.
-They can be best be described as a small dog with a big personality.
-The Cockapoo is best known for its hypoallergenic coat, nonshedding coat, and sweet temperament.
-Although every Cockapoo is unique and can inherit different genetic traits, Cockapoos are generally friendly, intelligent, people-oriented, and easy to train.
+The crossbreed between the American Cocker Spaniel and the miniature Poodle was first bred in the 1960s.
+They can be best described as small dogs with big personalities.
+There are 3 popular sizes of Cockapoos: Toy, Mini, and Standard.
+Cockapoos are best known for their hypoallergenic coat, nonshedding coat, and sweet temperament.
+Some people choose to buy their Cockapoo from a breeder, while others look into Cockapoo rescues.

 1. Poodle Patch Rescue

-- Address: Texarkana, TX
+- Location: Texarkana, Texas

 - Website: Poodle Patch Rescue